 When do you roast/ship your coffees?

-With some exceptions, orders placed via our online shop will roast and ship:
+With some exceptions, individual orders placed via our online shop will roast and ship:

 What shipping methods are available for coffee?

 Your coffee is shipped either via USPS First Class, USPS Priority or USPS Priority Express.
 (First Class and USPS Priority have an estimated shipping time of 1-5 days, while USPS Priority Express offers a 1-2 day expedited service).